brandonkelly/TwigForDesigners/types-of-tags.md

 ## Logic Tags

-Logic tags (often simply referred to as “tags”) are wrapped in `{%` and `%}`, and are used to define the _logic_ of your template, such as conditionals, loops, variable definitions, template includes, and other things.
+Logic tags (often simply referred to as “tags”) are wrapped in `{%` and `%}` delimiters, and are used to define the _logic_ of your template, such as conditionals, loops, variable definitions, template includes, and other things.

-Their syntax within the `{%` and `%}` varies from tag to tag, but they will always start with the same thing: the name of the tag.
+The syntax within the `{%` and `%}` delimiters varies from tag to tag, but they will always start with the same thing: the name of the tag.
 In their simplest form, that might be all that’s required.
 Take Craft’s {% requireLogin %} tag, for example:

 ```jinja
 {# Gotta be logged in to visit this page #}